 The Kelly Brush Foundation was founded in 2006 after founder Kelly was injured in an NCAA alpine ski race accident resulting in a spinal cord injury.
 Headquartered in beautiful Burlington, Vermont, “KBF is dedicated to making active lifestyles a reality for those who have experienced a spinal cord injury.
 We offer the inspiration to believe and the grants to enable anyone to buy the equipment they need to get out and go.”

 About the Active Fund

 The KBF has awarded grants to over 900 people from 48 states across the U.S. to purchase adaptive sports equipment.
 Equipment examples include handcycles, monoskis, sport chairs, racing chairs, hockey sleds, and more.
-Grant applications are open twice each year- once in the spring (usually March) and once in the fall (September 23rd 2020 deadline).
+Grant applications are open twice each year- once in the spring (usually March) and once in the fall (September).
 To learn more about their grants, click here.

 3. Victoria’s Victory Foundation